zumasys/docs/site/docs/jbase/administration/installation-guides/create-accounts-and-users/README.md

 ![create-accounts-and-users: blob](./blob.jpg)

 21. You should see this screen, enter jbaseadm as the username and press Enter.

 ![create-accounts-and-users: blob](./blob.jpg)

 22. Type the same password you used to login to Windows and press Enter.

 ![create-accounts-and-users: blob](./blob.jpg)

 23. Congratulations, you have successfully connected into jBASE as jBASEADM using telnet, and are at the JSHELL prompt.

 ![create-accounts-and-users: blob](./blob.jpg)

-###
+### Creating jBASE Accounts
-CREATING jBASE ACCOUNTS

 To create additional accounts, make sure you have completed the steps above to create a jBASE Users group and applied the appropriate permissions to the E:\jbase folder.
 This will allow the JBASEADM account and associated Windows user to create the Account folder.
 We need to first create a jBASE Account, then a corresponding Windows user, just like the JBASEADM user account

-1. From the telnet session opened in the previous section as jBASEADM, run the following command to create a JBASE Account for the user ‘jbaseuser’.
+1. From the telnet session opened in the previous section as jBASEADM, run the following command to create a jBASE Account for the user ‘jbaseuser’.

 ```
 CREATE-ACCOUNT -r e:\jbase\jbaseuser
 ```

 ![create-accounts-and-users: blob](./blob.jpg)

 2. Press Enter, then you should see the message, Account ‘jbaseuser’ created.

 ![create-accounts-and-users: blob](./blob.jpg)

-###

-### CREATING CORRESPONDING WINDOWS USERS FOR jBASE ACCOUNTS
+### Creating corresponding Windows Users for jBASE Accounts

 1. Open Control Panel.![create-accounts-and-users: blob](./blob.jpg)